MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-cert-verification.md

 This extension uses the object identifier (OID) `1.3.6.1.4.1.311.21.10`.
 If the certificate includes this extension and marks it as critical, the connection fails with `ERR_CERT_INVALID`.

-There are a few ways to check if this applies to your certificate:
+You can use one of the following ways to check if this scenario applies to your certificate:

 1. A network log captured via `about:net-export` includes the string `ERROR: Unconsumed critical extension` in the `CERT_VERIFIER_TASK` with an OID value of `2B060104018237150A`.
-2. Open the certificate with the Windows certificate viewer, select "Critical Extensions Only" in the "Show" filter, and check if a "Application Policies" field in present.
+2. Open the certificate with the Windows certificate viewer.
+In the "Show" filter select "Critical Extensions Only".
+Check to see if a "Application Policies" field in present.
 3. Run `certutil.exe` with the `-dump` switch and review the output to check for a critical Application Policies extension field.

 If your certificate currently uses this extension, make sure that it now works in Microsoft Edge 115.
 Alternatively, reissue the certificate and instead rely solely on the enhanced key usage field (OID `2.5.29.37`) to specify allowed usages.